 Polyester drapes hang from lengths of electrical conduit

 My booth has changed over time, especially since I started doing indoor events.
 Before every show I try to make small improvements and look for ways to further reduce the amount of equipment.

 One such change is that I now use drapes that hang from 1/2" electrical conduit.
-The conduit is cut into 5' lengths so it fits in the car and is joined with standard connectors which can be screwed together.
+The conduit is cut into 5' lengths and is joined with standard connectors which can be screwed together.
 They rest on the tent frame support bars.
 You can buy the conduit and fittings at most hardware stores.

 I found the drapes on Amazon.
 Nothing fancy: they're just standard polyester trade show drapes.

 The one component that's truly custom is the home-made white shelving unit behind the table.
-I use it as a storage place during the show.
+I use it as a storage place during the show where it keeps things out of public view.
 Despite its size, it takes up almost no extra space in the car— it doubles as a container for transporting all the small paintings.